PrefectHQ/prefect/docs/concepts/storage.md

 To see the IDs of available storage configurations, use the `prefect storage ls` command.

 `prefect storage reset-default` resets the default storage option to temporary local storage.

+### S3 compatible storage
+When need there is the option to use a S3 compatible storage like minio or Scaleway.
+To get this working you would need to provide the endpoint url when creating the storage via the CLI.
+Usually the endpoint url looks something like this ```https://bucketname.s3.nl-ams.scw.cloud```.